 - After your sensor has been opened, remove any insects, cobwebs, or debris.
-An

-  old toothbrush can help to clean out the hard-to-reach places.
+An old toothbrush can help to clean out the hard-to-reach places.

-  - Use a damp cloth to clean off the rain gauge tipping buckets.
-Note: The damp

-  cloth should only be used to clean the tipping buckets.
-Do not use to clean any

-  other internal components.
+- Use a damp cloth to clean off the rain gauge tipping buckets and drip pan.
+Note: The damp cloth should only be used to clean the tipping buckets and drip pan.
+Do not use to clean any other internal components.

-  - Place a small amount of car wax on a soft cloth and wipe down the tipping

-  bucks to ensure that rain flows through smoothly.
-To test the rain gauge, slowly

-  rock the tipping lever back and forth with your finger about 5 times.
-Wait 1

-  minute and the display should read approximately .05”.
-The MyAcuRite Dashboard

-  will update every 5 minutes and may take a full 10 minutes to reflect the rain
+- Place a small amount of car wax on a soft cloth and wipe down the tipping bucks to ensure that rain flows through smoothly.
+To test the rain gauge, slowly rock the tipping lever back and forth with your finger about 5 times.
+Wait 1 minute and the display should read approximately .05”.
+The MyAcuRite Dashboard will update every 5 minutes and may take a full 10 minutes to reflect the rain data.

-  data.

 - To further defend against insects crawling into your sensor, you may place a mothball in the nook, near the tipping cups.
 Adhere the mothball to the sensor with a piece of tape.
 Note: Insect repellent may be used for additional protection, but should not be sprayed on the internal components or into the sensor.

 - Reassemble the AcuRite Atlas® (7-in-1) sensor by reattaching the rain bucket to the bottom half of the sensor.

 Here is a helpful video for cleaning the Atlas sensor:

 Once you have cleaned out the sensor, please ensure the following:

 - If you removed the tipping assembly, ensure that it has been re-installed correctly.
 On one side of the assembly, there is a silver plug.
 The silver plug is a magnet and must be above the compartment for it to register rain.
 Inside the compartment is the reed switch, when the magnet passes back and forth, it opens/closes the reed switch and that is how the rain is measured.